PhoebeJonesB/usdm-uploader/README.md

 ## ✅ Tested Datasets

 This script has been successfully tested on **5 different USDM files** across various therapeutic areas and trial structures.
+Files can be found here https://github.com/cdisc-org/DDF-RA/tree/main/Documents/Examples

 ## 🔖 Version
 **v0.1**